 They even offer delivery so you can enjoy your lunchtime favourites from your comfy Aberdeen based student accommodation.

 7. Sunbathe At Aberdeen Beach

-You can access the beach leisure centre, Linx Ice Area, and a range of cafes and restaurants for when you fancy a bite to eat.
+There’s even the beach leisure centre, Linx Ice Area, with a range of cafes and restaurants for when you fancy a bite to eat.

 Address: Sea Beach, Aberdeen, AB24 5NR